swetaguptaOR/Statistics_for_Data-Science/README.md

 # Statistics_for_Data-Science
 Statistics For Data Science
 This repo contains theoratiical and applied statistics concept neccesary for Data Science, I will keep updating this repo.

+The notes I have made are in easy language, I have used several resource, diff books, youtube videos like Zedstatistics, Josh Stammer..etc